SaikiTetsu/68key-3d-build/README.md

 # 68key-3D-build
 3D printed custom keyboard 68% layout.
-Shout out to Mad Mod Labs for making all of these very much possible!
+Shout out to Mad Mod Labs for making all of this possible!

 ## Credit - Mad Mod Labs
 This is a link to a YouTube video tutorial on how to build a 3D printed keyboard: [Build a 3D Printed Keyboard - Mad Mod Labs](https://youtu.be/iOeYkLlq9Ds?si=ZG3G4y8M3djpxZ7P)